quick and easy ways to try your first hydroponic garden

 Bleach works great, it’s easy to get in large quantities and is inexpensive.

-Let me know your thoughts.
+Let me know your thoughts by leaving a comment.
+I really appreciate it.
 Happy gardening.